cirrusflyer275ds/ctx-eor-site/docs/demo-request.md

   - toc
 ---

-# 📅 Book Your Free CTX-EOR Demo
+# 📅 Book Your Free Hireway Demo

 Discover how **Trial Hiring** and **Employer of Record** services can simplify your hiring — and help you build stronger teams.

-> Whether you're hiring for a single role or scaling a national workforce, CTX-EOR makes it easy to try candidates on the job — with full compliance, payroll, and onboarding support.
+> Whether you're hiring for a single role or scaling a national workforce, Hireway makes it easy to try candidates on the job — with full compliance, payroll, and onboarding support.

 ---

 ## 🚀 What to Expect

 ✅ A 15–30 minute video call
-✅ Tailored walkthrough of how CTX-EOR works
+✅ Tailored walkthrough of how Hireway works
 ✅ See how your trial job setup works in real time
 ✅ Bring your own job — we’ll show you how it runs
 ✅ No pressure.
 No commitment.